ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 I’m looking for talented students with GENUINE enthusiasm for FUNDAMENTAL research in machine learning/artificial intelligence.

 - Overall:
-	- I have a very high standard for research and expect students to conduct rigorous and in-depth research independently.
+	- I have high standards for research and expect students to conduct rigorous, in-depth research independently.
 		- It usually requires a substantial investment of time and effort, as well as some talent and genuine interest.
 	- As the entry assessment, you will need to CLEARLY explain a recent paper from a top venue, while sharing your THOUGHTS on it.